groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 }
 ```

-**Why try-with-resources?** GroupDocs.Annotation manages file locks and memory resources.
-Failing to properly dispose of the `Annotator` can lead to file access issues and memory leaks.
+**Why try‑with‑resources?** GroupDocs.Annotation manages file locks internally; failing to dispose of the `Annotator` can result in “file in use” errors and memory leaks.

-### Handling File Paths Correctly
+### Handling file paths correctly

-One of the most common issues I see developers face is incorrect file path handling.
-Here are some best practices:
+The `Path` class (`java.nio.file.Path`) represents a file system path in an OS‑independent way.
+Incorrect path handling is a common source of `FileNotFoundException`.
+Use Java’s `Path` API to resolve relative paths and avoid platform‑specific separators.

 ```java
 // Use File.separator for cross-platform compatibility